ravi-bala13/ravi-bala13/README.md

 - 👩‍ Eager to obtain a challenging position at a dynamic company to enhance my learning and contribute to exciting projects.
 - 👨‍💻 All of my projects are available at My <a href="https://balamurugan-portfolio.vercel.app//">Portfolio</a>
 - 📫 How to reach me ... via call or whatsup 7639550495... via Mail bals161616@gmail.com
-- ⚡ Fun fact: I love to drawing and hear music in my leisure time.
+- ⚡ Fun fact: I love to drawing, hearing music and play sudoku in my leisure time.

 <br/>